AngularMaestrorbrungi/Own-project/README.md

 Angular Authentication and Profile Management Project Overview
 This Angular project focuses on implementing a comprehensive user authentication system with additional features such as signup, OTP authentication, photo uploading, and information storage in a JSON Server.
 The application is built using Angular 14, HTML, CSS, JSON, and TypeScript.

 Features
 User Authentication:

-1.Secure user login functionality.
+Secure user login functionality.
-2.User signup with email verification using OTP.
+User signup with email verification using OTP.
 Profile Management:

-1.Efficiently manage user profiles.
+Efficiently manage user profiles.
-2.Upload and update user profile photos.
+Upload and update user profile photos.
 Data Storage:

-1.Utilizes a JSON Server to store user information.
+Utilizes a JSON Server to store user information.
-2.Ensures data integrity and accessibility.
+Ensures data integrity and accessibility.
-Technologies Used:
+Technologies Used
 Angular 14
 HTML
 CSS